JMPerez/spotify-web-api-js/README.md

 ## Usage

-We recommend you have a look at the [documentation](https://jmperezperez.com/spotify-web-api-js/) to get an overview of the supported features.
+We recommend you have a look at the [documentation](https://jmperezperez.com/spotify-web-api-js/) to get an overview of the supported
+.

 The wrapper supports callback functions, as well as [Promises](http://www.html5rocks.com/en/tutorials/es6/promises/) (you can also use [a polyfill](https://github.com/jakearchibald/es6-promise)), and Promises/A+ libraries such as [Q](https://github.com/kriskowal/q) and [when](https://github.com/cujojs/when).